-40 CFR 257.83(a)(1)(i) and (iii) respectively establish maximum time intervals for weekly (i.e., 7 days) and monthly (i.e., 30 days) inspections of the surface impoundment system.
-There were 6 and 4 instances where this maximum time interval was exceeded for weekly and monthly inspections, respectively.
+40 CFR 257.83(a)(1)(i) and (iii) respectively establish maximum time intervals for weekly (i.e., seven days) and monthly (i.e., 30 days) inspections of the surface impoundment system.
+There were eight and four instances where this maximum time interval was exceeded for weekly and monthly inspections, respectively.
 The following unusual conditions were reported in weekly and monthly inspection worksheets covering the current annual inspection period:

-Elevated Ash Cell Water Levels - The top of the peripheral berm surrounding each of the ash cells is at an elevation of 195 feet, referenced to the National Geodetic Vertical Datum of 1929 (NGVD29).
-The ash cells are operated with a normal maximum operating level of 193 feet (NGVD29) to provide 2 feet of freeboard in case of heavy rain/storm events.
-Water levels higher than 193 ft NGVD29 were observed for two (2) weeks and five (5) weeks for Ash Cell #1 and Ash Cell #2, respectively, during the time period covered by this report.
+a) Elevated Ash Cell Water Levels - The top of the peripheral berm surrounding each of the ash cells is at an elevation of 195 feet, referenced to the National Geodetic Vertical Datum of 1929 (NGVD29).
+The ash cells are operated with a normal maximum operating level of 193 feet (NGVD29) to provide 2 feet of freeboard in case of heavy rain/storm events and other contingency events (e.g., during the brine concentrator outage).
+Water levels higher than 193 ft NGVD29 were observed for four (4) and eleven (11) weekly inspections for Ash Cell #1 and Ash Cell #2, respectively, during the time period covered by this report.

-For Ash Cell #1, the first occurrence of elevated water levels was reported on 3/2/2020 due to Unit #2 outage.
-Water from the cooling tower, boiler, and air heater wash was pumped into the pond causing the elevated water level in the pond.
-The water level in Ash Cell #1 continued to remain over 193 feet for another week.
-The water level in Ash Cell #1 was reported to be back below 193 ft elevation starting 3/16/2020.
+For Ash Cell #1, the first occurrence of elevated water levels was reported on 6/29/2021 due to heavy rains.
+The water level in Ash Cell #1 was observed to be below 193 feet for the subsequent two weekly inspections but was elevated for the following three weekly inspections (from 7/20/2021 through 8/3/2021) due to heavy rain from Hurricane Elsa.
+The water level in Ash Cell #1 was reported to be below 193 ft elevation starting the weekly inspection on 8/10/2021.